Environmental

 Emissions Reduction Targets

-- Short term target: Overall, Kirby emissions are expected to decline 25% per barrel of capacity by 2024
+Short term target: 25% emissions reduction per barrel of capacity by 2024

 Kirby Corporation – GHG Emissions Summary